HarryHeres/SlicerBoneMorphing/docs/Notes/To_Do.md

 	- could use DeCa for this since the models are already aligned
 - then use that to inform lambda value for deformation
-	- ie model allowed to deform enough to match proximal surfaces but distal surface can only deform by this amount
+	- ie model allowed to deform enough to match proximal surfaces but distal surface can only deform by this amount _Note_ hopefully this would not cause anisotropic morphing on the distal end, which could cause unrealistic epicondyle shapes.
+Maybe we can also constrain the distal end to not deform much in morphology

 *Other notes from Meeting 29/11/24*